waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Correction:** I must be diligent in marking **both** the entry and exit points of any warp immediately after using it.
 This is critical for maintaining accurate navigation data.

 </details>

+# Tin Tower Progression
+- **Status:** BLOCKED.
+- **Reason:** A Sage in the WiseTriosRoom is preventing entry, stating I should refrain from entering now that the legendary beasts have been awakened.
+The path is physically blocked.